corda/corda-docs-portal/content/en/docs/corda-enterprise/4.4/tools-config-obfuscator.md

 }
 ```

-Which, after having been run through the obfuscation tool, would yield something like:
+Which, after having been run through the obfuscation tool, would result in something like:

 ```json
 {